UNC Press books are available in the most popular e-book platforms.

 You can access a full list of our available e-books here.

-E-Books for IndividualsDigital editions of UNC Press titles for which we hold electronic rights are published simultaneously with print editions and are available for purchase from our digital partners listed below.
+UNC Press ebooks are also available for purchase from our digital partners listed below.
 Each vendor has its own pricing and delivery system.
 Please visit their sites for more information.

 Amazon Kindle Store

 Barnes & Noble Nook Bookstore